jedidiahC/jedidiahC/README.md

 **Jedidiah** Cheng

-> 💬 Feel free to reach out!
+> 💬 Feel free to reach out on LinkedIn or @chengjedidiah@gmail.com!
 I love meeting other developers!

 - 👉 Check out my website at www.jedidiahcheng.com
 - 📥 Play some of my game jam entries at https://yed.itch.io/